1989 riots in Argentina: The riots in Rosario

 The rioters broke into supermarkets, food stores and smaller businesses, in groups of varying size (as small as 20 people and as large as 1,000).
 In most cases they were young, and included a significant proportion of women and children, who doubled as willing human shields against the police.
 Though most were motivated by hunger and took only food, many also stole cash registers, furniture, refrigerators, etc. Common robbers as well as ostensibly middle-class people could be found among the crowd, as well as people who loaded stolen merchandise on cars and other motor vehicles.
 The violence was directed at the businesses, not the people, although there were some isolated incidents of owners being hurt or hurting others when trying to defend their shops, and attacks on some police stations.

 Police action was rather passive during the first two days, which contributed to the generalization of the riots.
 Whether they were overwhelmed by its massive dimensions is a matter of discussion; some hypotheses point to orders from a faction of the provincial government.
-Some neighbours claimed that the police was merely "guarding" the robbers, as the security forces only shot some rounds into the air and few arrests were made.
+Some neighbours claimed that the police were merely "guarding" the robbers, as the security forces only shot some rounds into the air, and few arrests were made.

 This changed on 29 May, when the president declared a state of emergency for 30 days.
 The city was militarized and divided into three operational areas.
 School classes were suspended, banks were closed, public transportation was shut down, and a curfew was imposed.

 By the beginning of June the riots ceased, as the situation was controlled by the security forces and the municipal and national governments began to deliver food assistance.
 The national government also ordered the creation of hundreds of soup kitchens.